JiaoMaWHU/code_for_Algorithm/README.md

-# Code for Algorithm on Coursera
+# Code of Algorithm on Coursera
 Code of Algorithm on Coursera